Here’s a summary of the key points from the article “Effective Investigations Explained: The Art of Inquiry”:

 Workplace Effective Investigations

 Once evidence is gathered, it’s time to analyze its significance and draw conclusions.
-This requires an objective and critical eye, separating fact from fiction.
+This requires an objective and critical eye that separates fact from fiction.

 1. Assessing Credibility: Evaluate the credibility of witnesses and evidence, considering potential biases, inconsistencies, and corroboration.